M-Achilles/CodeClinic_C-Sharp/README.md

 # CodeClinic_C-Sharp

  > This repo is for learning and trying things out.
-The project ideas originate from the LinkedIn Learning Course: Code Clinic: C#
+The project ideas originate from the LinkedIn Learning Course: "Code Clinic: C#"

  # Project 1: Barometer
  ## Tasks
  * Input of barometric data from datasoure
     * Example textfile for first implementation
     * Later data from an API or something
-* Create a function that gets a start date, end date and the data passed in and returns the coordinates for plotting
+* Create a function that gets a start date, end date and the data passed in and returns cartesian coordinates
+* Create a function that calculates the slope of barometric pressure of the given timerange
 * Plot the graph with a technologie of your choice
     * WPF
     * Xamarin.Forms